- Actor and former president of the Screen Actors Guild

 - In October 2004 Asner signed a statement circulated by 911Truth.org suggesting that “people within the current [Bush] administration may indeed have deliberately allowed 9/11 to happen, perhaps as a pretext for war.”

-- In 2011 Asner hosted a documentary by Architects & Engineers for 9/11 Truth, which concludes that the collapse of 7 World Trade Center (on 9/11) was the result of a controlled demolition rather than collateral damage from the destruction of the Twin Towers.
+- In 2011 Asner hosted and narrated a documentary by Architects & Engineers for 9/11 Truth, which concludes that the collapse of 7 World Trade Center (on 9/11) was the result of a controlled demolition rather than collateral damage from the destruction of the Twin Towers.

 In 2002 Asner was a signatory to the highly publicized Not In Our Name “Statement of Conscience,” initiated by Revolutionary Communist Party leader C. Clark Kissinger.
 This document condemned not only the Bush administration's “stark new measures of repression,” but also its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”
 For a list of additional signers, click here.